yakushev85/UsefulScripts/NoteKeeper/README.md

 ## Step 2

 Run docker using `docker compose up`.
+If backend container doesn't start and shows `Can't connect to server on 'notekeeper_database' (115)`, use `docker container start notekeeper_backend`.

 ## Test